In this Article

 So far we've done a lot of setup, creating the Publication and its basic structure.
 Now it's time to add content to the framework we've constructed.

 For a given post to appear in an Issue of a Publication, we already know that the post's Start Date must fall after the start date of the Issue it's to appear in.
 (The post's start date must also land after the start date and before the publish date of the Publication's next issue!)

 Beyond that, it's a matter of ensuring that the post belongs to the right board and/or has the right tags to appear in the Publication.

-On the website, the Publication will be defined by the Composer "Issue" element.
+On the website, the Publication will be defined by the Composer Issue element.
 Adding this element to a page activates the various Publications features that turn a collection of posts into an Issue of a Publication.
+An Issue tools element can be used to assist visitors with searching for what they are looking for.
 For more details, see the Knowledge Base article Creating a Publications Page.